groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-WebP Image (.webp) is a modern raster web image file format that is based on lossless and lossy compression.
-It provides same image quality while considerably reducing the image size.
+Represents a WebP Image (.webp), which is a modern raster web image file format based on lossless and lossy compression.
+It provides the same image quality while considerably reducing the image size.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/webp